glennon/github-workflows/githubcommand.md

 It is generally good form to create a branch to make changes to files and code within a repository.
 The following recipe describes how to use git on the command line to create a new branch, use it, make the changes available on GitHub, and then clean up afterwards.

 *Prerequisite:*
-Clone a repository from Github:
+Clone a repository from Github.
+The following line uses this repository, but you would replace that URL with your own repository:
 `git clone https://github.com/glennon/github-workflows.git`

 **Workflow**